-The process of designing a low-maintenance homestead is like putting together a puzzle.
-Here are 6 maps to draw for creating a permaculture farm design in which your efforts are maximized.
+The process of designing an efficient homestead is like putting together a puzzle.
+By drawing these six maps, you can create a permaculture farm design that maximizes your efforts for a low-maintenance homestead.

-Permaculture is a system for designing agricultural landscapes that are ecologically sound.
-These permaculture landscapes work with nature to be low maintenance and highly productive.
-In this article, we’re diving into the essence of permaculture: the design.
+Permaculture is a system for designing agricultural landscapes that are ecologically sound, working with nature to be low maintenance and highly productive.

 Read more: What is Permaculture?